enrict/TheNetNinja/README.md

-# Data Binding
+# Events

-This mini session is part 4 of the tutorial, and it gitlooks at how to bind data to elements/components.
+This mini session is part 5 of the tutorial, and it looks at how events work.